Chams: Wars with the Vietnamese

-Between the rise of the Khmer Empire around 800 and the Vietnamese's territorial push south from Jiaozhi and, later, Đại Việt, Champa began to shrink.
+Between the rise of the Khmer Empire around 800 and the Vietnamese's territorial expansion southwards from Jiaozhi and, later, Đại Việt, Champa began to shrink.
 At a disadvantage against Dai Viet's army of 300,000 troops, the Cham army of 100,000 were overwhelmed.
 In the Cham–Vietnamese War (1471), Champa suffered serious defeats at the hands of the Vietnamese, in which 120,000 people were either captured or killed, and the kingdom was reduced to a small enclave near Nha Trang with many Chams fleeing to Cambodia.
 Champa was no longer a threat to Vietnam, and some were even enslaved by their victors.

-The Cham were matrilineal and inheritance passed through the mother.
+The Chams were matrilineal and inheritance passed through the mother.
 Because of this, in 1499 the Vietnamese enacted a law banning marriage between Cham women and Vietnamese men, regardless of class.
 The Vietnamese also issued instructions in the capital to kill all Chams within the vicinity.
 More attacks by the Vietnamese continued and in 1693 the Champa Kingdom's territory was integrated as part of Vietnamese territory.

 The trade in Vietnamese ceramics was damaged due to the plummet in trade by Cham merchants after the Vietnamese invasion.
 Vietnam's export of ceramics was also damaged by its internal civil war, the Portuguese and Spanish entry into the region and the Portuguese conquest of Malacca which caused an upset in the trading system, while the carracks ships in the Malacca to Macao trade run by the Portuguese docked at Brunei due to good relations between the Portuguese and Brunei after the Chinese permitted Macao to be leased to the Portuguese.

 When the Ming dynasty in China fell, several thousand Chinese refugees fled south and extensively settled on Cham lands and in Cambodia.
 Most of these Chinese were young males, and they took Cham women as wives.
 Their children identified more with Chinese culture.
 This migration occurred in the 17th and 18th centuries.

 Chams participated in defeating the Spanish invasion of Cambodia.
-Cambodian king Cau Bana Cand Ramadhipati, also known als 'Sultan Ibrahim', launched the Cambodian–Dutch War to expel the Dutch.
+Cambodian king Cau Bana Cand Ramadhipati, also known as 'Sultan Ibrahim', launched the Cambodian–Dutch War to expel the Dutch.
 The Vietnamese Nguyen Lords toppled Ibrahim from power to restore Buddhist rule.

-In the 1700s and 1800s, Cambodian-based Chams settled in Bangkok.
+In the 18th century and the 19th century, Cambodian-based Chams settled in Bangkok.